USAJOBS/help-center/how-to/job-announcement/closing-types.md

 tags: [job announcement, support-job-announcement, closing type, closing date, cut-off]
 ---

-When a job announcment closes, it means you can no longer apply to the job.
+When a job announcement closes, it means you can no longer apply to the job.

 Job announcements can close in one of three ways: